Natceq/Google-Assignment--Airline-Ticket-Booking-Application-/README.md

 # Airline Ticket Booking Application
-This project is done with
+This project was generated with revel version 1.0.0.

 ### Start the web server: